 We stayed and the Katherine Railway Resort, which was a great spot with family and double cabins.
 Right next door you’ll find the Lazy Lizard with good pizzas, a well stocked bar and friendly service.
 I’ll publish a full post on Pine Creek soon, we really liked it.
 We booked through Airbnb ( see our link above for your credit)

 Booking Tours in the Northern Territory – Don’t Be Us!

 We found it incredibly hard to get information, to book and organise tours and trips in Darwin, Kakadu, Katherine, everywhere we went.
 We added a lot of stress and drive time by not booking in advance.
 This is the company we almost always use to book tours and I would highly recommend you lock in some of your excursions, particularly the jumping croc cruises, Darwin Hop on Hop Off Bus, the Darwin War History Tours and any and all boat tours.
 We really regretted not doing this and not putting enough planning into the trip, in advance, as was needed.
 It’s not easy to do when you’re spending so many hours per day on the road.

 Northern Territory Must-See Destinations

-Northern Territory offers so many must-see destinations.
-The spectacular natural beauty of The Territory’s National Parks, the richness of the culture and history and, above all, the wealth of wildlife viewing continues to amaze and delight visitors.
+This post is just a round-up, we’ll add more detailed posts soon.
+The Northern Territory offers so many must-see destinations.
+The spectacular natural beauty of The Territory’s National Parks, the richness of the culture and history and the wealth of wildlife viewing continues to amaze and delight visitors.
 Don’t underestimate its size.
 In 1 week out of Darwin visiting Kakadu, Litchfield and Katherine, we drove almost 2,000 Km.
-Also don’t underestimate cost.
+Also, don’t underestimate the cost.
 You’ll find nothing cheap out here and the boat trips added up fast.
 It’s indisputably beautiful, but you’ll put in a lot of road hours.
 Have you been yet?